Writing With Your Children

 - use a picture with lots of details

 - start talking about what’s in the picture, the story behind the picture

 - jot down your child’s answers on separate pieces of paper or sticky notes, or ask them to draw pictures to describe what’s happening

 The story doesn’t have to be perfect, far from it!
 Just let inspiration and ideas flow and record whatever your children contribute.

-Check out our Telling Stores …Together book to see some examples, find more detailed instructions, and get ideas along with a few templates to help get you started.
+Check out our Telling Stores …Together book, included in “FREE resources to get kids writing” here, to see some examples, find more detailed instructions, and get ideas along with a few templates to help get you started.

 For inspiration! … enjoy The Amazing Experiences Adventure! book posted as separate episodes, in a short mini-series on our blog.

 For more ideas and a few fun things to do, check our Teacher & Parents section.